share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

+This easy 3-ingredient Keto Rice recipe will fix all your rice cravings.
+It can be served as a keto side dish to Keto Chicken Curry or based on your Keto Poke Bowl.
 Bonus, this rice alternative recipe doesn’t use konjac rice or low-carb rice substitutes like shirataki rice!
 All you need is a cauliflower head!

 Cauliflower Rice served with chopsticks above the bowl.

+Rice is one of the highest-carb grains, and like wheat, it quickly turns into glucose in your bloodstream.
 So you can’t eat rice on a keto diet.
 In fact, eating rice, even the healthier kind of rice like brown rice, would spike blood sugar levels and take you out of ketosis in an instant.

+There are three ways of enjoying rice on your keto diet.
 The first two rice substitutes consist of using low-carb keto rice substitutes:

 • Konjac rice – or “miracle rice”, made from the Konjac Roots.
 Popular in konjac noodles.